The Google enables tools and to call Google/Google Workspace APIs on behalf of a .

 This page describes how to use and configure Google auth with Arcade.

-This auth provider is used by:
+This is used by:

 - Your app code that needs to call Google APIs